Property Management Certification and Certificate Program Info

 Research property management certificate programs.
 Get information about courses, certification options, requirements and job prospects to make an informed decision about your education.

 A certificate program in property management is designed to give students the knowledge and skills needed to manage and maintain residential and commercial real estate.
-Students learn about leases and ensuring a lease is enforceable under the law.
-Maintenance of a property, including systems, such as the furnace, is also covered in a program.
-Students are taught how to read building plans to be able to answer questions about a property and use technology to help with the management of properties.
-Most programs have no education prerequisites besides a high school diploma or an equivalent.
+Students learn about leases, property maintenance and building plans.
+It's important to keep in mind that most property managers hold at least a bachelor's degree in a relevant field, so a certificate may not always be sufficient for direct employment as a property manager.
+Most certificate programs have no education prerequisites besides a high school diploma or an equivalent.

 Courses are designed to help students become experts in the field of real estate and property management.
 Emphasis is also placed on real estate laws topics, such as fair housing and evictions.
 Other topics covered in a program may include: